kurgm/kage-engine/docs/classes/Kage.md

 > `readonly` `static` **Polygons**: *typeof* [`Polygons`](Polygons.md)

-An alias of Polygons constructor.
+An alias for Polygons constructor.

 #### Defined in